-Vienna contains 23 municipal districts, each with its own individual character and flavor.
+Vienna contains 23 municipal districts, each with its own individual character and flavour.

 You can tell which district any Viennese location is in by looking at its four-number zip or postcode (German: Postleitzahl):